MrEricSir/mrericsir.github.io/index.md

+Hello and welcome!

+I've been developing software since I was a teenager learning to code in [QBasic](https://en.wikipedia.org/wiki/QBasic), [Turbo Pascal](https://en.wikipedia.org/wiki/Turbo_Pascal), and [HyperCard](https://en.wikipedia.org/wiki/HyperCard).
+In 2009 I earned a Masters of Science in Computer Science.
+Over the years I've become a generalist, working on everything from embedded Linux systems to reverse engineering Windows applications to full stack web development -- and everything in between.

-Portfolio of my various open source works over the years.
+This is my portfolio of open source projects.

 # Creator

-Projects I created and, in some cases, actively maintain.
+Projects I created and (in some cases) actively maintain.

 <p>&nbsp;</p>